muradaghyv/contextual_embeddings/notes.md

 ### TODO:
 * Create **main()** script for running all stuff: query is written by user and relevant documents are retrieved using processor script and embedding model.
 * Evaluate the performance of processor script for _different embedding models_ and _different PDFs_.
 If it works, this script may be used for all further processes.

+## Notes 17.04.2025
+* I have tried **XLM-RoBERTa** model with `processor.py` script.
+It gave me an error when creating vector database.
+I should look at this error and fix it.